cloud-gov/federalist.18f.gov/pages/documentation/rvm-on-federalist.md

 ## End of life (EOL)

-When specifying a version using `.ruby-version`, please be aware of the following maintenance stages:
+When specifying a version using `.ruby-version`, please be aware of the following maintenance stages for released versions of Ruby:

 - _normal maintenance_ (bug fix): Branch receives general bug fixes and security fixes.
 - _security maintenance_ (security fix): Only security fixes are backported to this branch.